Skip to main content

 • Unstable Angina

-If the pollen count is Moderate, High, or Very High and you are Asthmatic, have Allergies, COPD, or Bronchitis; you should make an appointment with your doctor if you observe the following worsening symptoms:
+If you have asthma, allergies, COPD, or bronchitis and the air quality is at a concerning level, make an appointment with your doctor if you notice any of the following worsening symptoms:

 • Feel wheezy